• Skip to main content

 The California Department of Public Health (CDPH), Radiologic Health Branch (RHB) oversees the licensing of radiologic technologists in California.
 To legally practice, you will need to obtain a California license, even if you already possess ARRT certification and a license from another state.

-The ARRT certification is a significant advantage when applying for a California license.
+Already having an active ARRT certification is a significant advantage when applying for a California license.
 The RHB generally recognizes ARRT certification as meeting the educational and examination requirements for licensure.
-However, it’s not an automatic transfer.
+However, while having an ARRT certification is a great starting point, being licensed in California isn’t automatic, and you’ll need to follow a few key steps to get started in your new role.

 Here’s a breakdown of the process:

-1. Application: Complete the application form for radiologic technologist licensure, available on the CDPH-RHB website.
+1. Application: Complete the licensure application form for the radiologic modality you intend to practice in, available on the CDPH-RHB website.

 2. ARRT Verification: Request that the ARRT send an official verification of your certification directly to the CDPH-RHB.
 This confirms your credentials and examination scores.